How to Save Money on Your Rental

 Accessibility and Special Issues

-When you have identified the rentalhome of your dreams, double check to make sure your travel dates are available.
+When you've located the rentalhome of your dreams, check to confirm your trip dates are available.

 Read the Contract

-It is advisable to know which services are included:
+You really need to know which services are included:

-- Electric bills
+- Power bills

 - Long Distance Phone Service